COVID-19: a commercial property update for landlords & tenants

 Critically, the provisions of the Act do not apply to situations where a tenant’s inability to pay is not due to COVID-19.
 It may be difficult to sufficiently prove, but if a landlord reasonably believes that a tenant is taking advantage of the COVID-19 situation and wouldn’t have been able to pay anyway, the court can still wind up a tenant company up if it agrees that is the case.
 The courts already appear to be taking a tenant friendly approach, and if there is any suggestion that a tenant has been financially impacted by COVID-19, it will be incredibly difficult for a landlord to succeed.
 Winding-up orders made on or after 27 April 2020 will be void if the court would not have made the order under the new measures.

-Although the restrictions have been extended until 30 September 2020, it is important to remember that they are only a temporary measure and that the obligation to pay any arrears will remain when they end.
+Although the restrictions have been extended until the end of March 2021, it is important to remember that they are only a temporary measure and that the obligation to pay any arrears will remain when they end.
 Most leases will also provide for interest to accrue on late payments from the due date until payment is made, meaning the financial burden on a tenant will only increase.
 No action (or inaction) by a landlord during the suspension period will result in the waiver of its rights; and so for many tenants the restrictions will turn out to have been a stay of execution, putting off the date of payment rather than avoiding it.

 What next for commercial landlords and tenants?